Engagement ring history dates back to Ancient Egypt

 The gimmel ring is believed to have been the inspiration for the still-popular Irish Claddagh ring, a design often used for friendship and wedding rings that has two hands holding a heart topped with a crown.

-Thank you to this Portland tree removal company for getting our blog started!
+Thank you to this tree removal near me company for getting our blog started!